 Current SLHS Students: SLHS conducts a standardized testing program to help in the evaluation of courses and student progress.
+Shoreland students take Measures of Academic Progress Interim Assessment (MAP) tests.
 Freshman and sophomore students will take the ACT Aspire Test in preparation for the American College Test (ACT) that will be taken during the junior year.
-Juniors will be taking the Armed Services Vocational Aptitude Battery (ASVAB) and may choose to take the College Board's PSAT/NMSQT Test.
+Sophomores take the Forward Exam Social Studies test.
+Juniors may choose to take the College Board's PSAT/NMSQT Test.
 Information and guidance is passed along to juniors as they prepare to take college entrance exams such as the ACT or the Scholastic Aptitude Test (SAT).